-The ASSOCIATION'S trails are for the exclusive use of the ASSOCIATION'S Owners, Tenants, Residents and Guests.
+The ASSOCIATION'S trails are for the exclusive use of the ASSOCIATION'S OWNERS, TENANTS, RESIDENTS and GUESTS.

 Assumption of Risk: The ASSOCIATION'S trails are not monitored or actively maintained.
-As such, owners assume full responsibility for their own safety as well as that of their family members, residents, tenants, and guests and that engaging in recreational activities including hiking and use of the trails is a potentially hazardous activity that may lead to injury.
+As such, owners assume full responsibility for their own safety as well as that of their family members, residents, tenants, and guests and that engaging in recreational activities including hiking and use of the trails is a potentially hazardous activity that may lead to injury and/or death.
 Owners, tenants, residents and guests acknowledge that their use of the trails is a voluntary and recreational activity, and they are informed of the risks.
 Their use of the trail system is done with an assumption of the risks that arise from such recreational activities.